hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

     parm:           check_media_type:bool
     parm:           mrw_format_restart:bool
     </pre>
-* `modprobe` can changes the kernel module behaviour
+* `modprobe` can change the kernel module behaviour
 * To add custom arguments to the modules loaded by udev early in the boot process, you need to create a custom configuration file for modprobe, which udev uses to load the modules.
   <pre>